 In cases where the discrimination has been too serious to allow for an amicable resolution, you may wish to seek advice with negotiating favourable severance packages, should you wish to leave your current employer and move on to a company that offers a fairer and more pleasant working environment.

-Please be aware that the ACAS process can take up to around a month to complete, which will be taken from the three months you have to begin with.
+Please be aware that the ACAS process can take up to six weeks to conclude.
 It’s important to act quickly in order to bring a tribunal claim.
 If the conciliation procedure is unsuccessful, we may be able to support you with the tribunal.
-Remember, it’s completely unlawful for an employer to treat you unfairly in the workplace.
-If you feel you’re being discriminated against, contact us today.